 The key features that make MQTT worth than REST is its error handling functionality, flexibility & scalability.
 Significantly, An improved error handling provides a more readable information about the error that provides reasons for disconnection.
 MQTT 5 protocol specification supports an absolute error handling which is favourable for diagnosis to know what actually happened.
 In addition, MQTT 5 supports perfect load balancing and facile message processing.
 The major function of this feature packed protocol is that it caters enhancement for scalability & large scale industrial deployments.

 In a clear advantage, MQTT wins the MQTT vs REST choice for the IoT Implementation.
-To know more on MQTT & its package structure, check MQTT developer guide.
+To know more on MQTT & its package structure, check developing MQTT clients guide.
 Try MQTTRoute the fastest MQTT Broker available today.
 MQTTRoute also provides MQTT REST API to help you control & manage edge devices.
 It supports a extensive set of REST API which can be used to control the devices from any external application.
 To know about the REST API calls that Bevywise MQTT Broker supports navigate to the MQTT Broker API.

 Get the MQTT Broker App on Google play store to control devices right from your mobile.